BIOL115-MSUM/BIOL115-MSUM.github.io/artificial-selection.Rmd

 When your project starts, look at the **Files** tab in the lower right pane.

 There are two files you should take note of:
-- [fastplant-data.xlsx](fastplant-data.xlsx) - this is the data file you will use.
+- **[fastplant-data.xlsx](fastplant-data.xlsx)** : this is the data file you will use.
 If it's not in your project folder, download it here and upload to the folder.
-- beak-length.R - this is a copy of the [Beak Length R Script](beak-length-script.html) from the Finch Analysis.
+- **beak-length.R** : this is a copy of the [Beak Length R Script](beak-length-script.html) from the Finch Analysis.

 ## Create a new script